apache/incubator-stormcrawler/README.md

 storm-crawler
 =============

-A collection of resources for building low-latency, large scale web crawlers on [Storm](http://storm.apache.org/) available under Apache License.
+A collection of resources for building low-latency, scalable web crawlers on [Storm](http://storm.apache.org/) available under Apache License.

 ## How to use
 ### As a Maven dependency